Financial Matters

 Financial Support for Sponsors

 You will receive a £350 monthly payment from the council toward your costs whilst you sponsor.
-You may not charge your guest rent whilst you sponsor them in your own home
+You may not charge your guest rent whilst you sponsor them in your own home.
+As of 1 October hosts that are hosting close family members will no longer receive the thank you payments.

 If you are providing a self-contained property, the government do not intend for you to charge them rent for the initial 6 months.
 If they do have a tenancy, you will not be eligible for the £350 payment from the government.
 Remember, if you are offering a self-contained property, you will need to pay council tax if you are not already.
 This can be paid for by you or your guest.
 If you want your guest to cover this cost, it’s important that you either state this in your profile or tell them on your initial call.